Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 It’s also recognized by the National Eczema Association.

-This tear-free baby shampoo relieves itching and calms irritated skin.
+This Mustela foam shampoo is tear-free baby shampoo, relieves itching, and calms irritated skin.
 For even better results, follow up with the Stelatopia emollient cream or balm.

-For everyday baths once the eczema is under control, try Mustela’s cleansing gel.
+For everyday baths, once the eczema is under control, try Mustela’s cleansing water gel.

 The formula is 90% plant-based with vitamin B5 and Avocado Perseose.
 The latter is a patented derivative of the avocado plant that hydrates the skin.

-Aveeno’s creamy baby wash has their classic ingredient: oatmeal.
+Aveeno’s creamy baby wash has its classic ingredient: oatmeal.